 TIP: If you are looking for something nice and more authentic to do in Lagos, consider joining a food tour.
 It’s not just a great way to get acquainted with traditional cuisine, or discover some local restaurants away from the main tourist routes, but it’s also a fun way to get to know the place deeper, learn more about its history, local anecdotes, etc. This is one of the best-rated food tours in Lagos.

 In addition to all the nice things to do in Lagos, there is so much more to see and experience in the Algarve region.
 If you have a car, you can spend weeks exploring the region and still not see it all.

-Some of the nicest places to visit near Lagos include Sagres and Cabo de São Vicente, the most southwestern point of Portugal’s mainland, Monchique mountain, the stunning coast around Carvoeiro (don’t miss the Seven Hanging Valleys Trail), and the wild beaches on the Atlantic coast, such as Praia da Bordeira are well worth a visit.
+Some of the nicest places to visit near Lagos include Sagres and Cabo de São Vicente, the most southwestern point of Portugal’s mainland.
+Also the wild beaches on the Atlantic coast, such as Praia da Bordeira are well worth a visit.
 See our guide to the best of Sagres for more information.

 But also without a car, you have many options for sightseeing trips.
 There is a railway station in Lagos, which gives you access to quite a few nice places in the Algarve.
 You can even take a train to Faro, Olhão, or Tavira, which are all among the most interesting places to see in the region.